Ovum-Programming-Language/OvumLanguage/docs/reference/types.md

 ## Type System Characteristics

-**Static typing:** Every variable and expression has a type checked at compile time **No implicit conversions:** Explicit casting required between different types **Type safety:** Prevents many common errors **Nullable types:** Any reference type (including primitive reference types) can be made nullable by appending `?`.
+**Static typing:** Every variable and expression has a type checked at compile time **No implicit conversions except builtin wrappers:** Explicit casting required between different types, except for conversions between primitive reference types and their corresponding fundamentals.
+**Type safety:** Prevents many common errors **Nullable types:** Any reference type (including primitive reference types) can be made nullable by appending `?`.
 Fundamental types cannot be nullable.